Lukman Hakim Saifuddin: Under Yudhoyono

 At the end of 2014, he was appointed by president Susilo Bambang Yudhoyono as Minister of Religious Affairs, replacing Suryadharma Ali, who had been indicted in a corruption scandal involving illicit use of funds intended for the hajj.
 As Minister of Religious Affairs in the Second United Indonesia Cabinet, he only served for three months at the end of Yudhoyono's term.

 Under Joko Widodo

-When Joko Widodo was elected as the new president in 2014, he was reappointed as Minister of Religious Affairs fin the 2014-2019 Working Indonesia Cabinet.
+When Joko Widodo was elected as the new president in 2014, he was reappointed Minister of Religious Affairs in the 2014–2019 Working Indonesia Cabinet.

 Personal life

-Saifuddin is married to Trisna Willy, and together they have three children.
-Namely, Naufal Zilal Kemal, Zahira Humaira, and Sabilla Salsabilla.
+Saifuddin is married to Trisna Willy, and together they have three children namely, Naufal Zilal Kemal, Zahira Humaira, and Sabilla Salsabilla.